All-natural hair dyes you can make at home using a range of herbs and natural ingredients to help change hair tone, hair colour, and cover up greys.

 It is a little messy when applying to hair (although normal hair dye is too), and leaves an earthy smell on hair for a few days until you’ve washed it a couple of times, but the results speak for themselves.
 I find these things small sacrifices in the long run, and I feel so good knowing that what I’m applying to my hair is chemical-free and all-natural.

 I used the dark brown henna shade for my hair, as it was the closest shade I could find to my natural hair colour.
 It worked extremely well, and managed to cover all of my greys!
-I maintain the dye every 3 months, but if you have a lot of grey hair or the shade of henna is different to your natural hair colour, it’s best to re-apply it every 4-6 weeks.
+I maintain the dye every three months, but if you have a lot of grey hair or the shade of henna is different to your natural hair colour, it’s best to re-apply it every four to six weeks.